declanblanc/ScratchedIn/README.md

 # ScratchedIn
-ScratchedIn is a Chrome web extension that I developed to prevent students in coding classes from becoming distracted by the fun games available on MIT's Scratch website.
-The extension just checks what pages are loaded and either removes certain buttons from the pages, or redirects the user when they try to load particular pages.
+ScratchedIn is a web extension I created to help students in coding classes stay focused by cutting down on distractions from the fun games on MIT's Scratch website.
+It works by checking which pages are being loaded and either hiding certain buttons or redirecting the user if they try to access game-related content.
+The goal is to keep students engaged in their coding projects without the temptation to play around.